 The color in Drake Park is primarily from domesticated maple trees but they are beautiful and no list of the best fall color hikes in the Bend, Oregon area would be complete without Drake Park.

-If any of you readers have further recommendations for fall hikes in Bend or the Central Oregon area, please leave them in the comments section below.
+If any of you readers have further recommendations for Oregon fall color hikes in Bend or the Central Oregon area, please leave them in the comments section below.

 Thanks for Reading,